-The good news is, making a landscape fire-safe doesn’t have to be unattractive or cost-prohibitive.
-Fire-safe landscaping can both conserve water and increase property value while improving the aesthetics of just about any location.
+The good news is, making a fire-resistant landscape doesn’t have to be unattractive or cost-prohibitive.
+A fire-resistant landscape can both conserve water and increase property value while improving the aesthetics of just about any location.

 Landscape Designer Nancy Roche, with Sonoma Landscape Architecture firm Roche + Roche, often designs rural residential projects that connect to and/or are part of wild landscapes.
 In her work, she addresses these key considerations when planning a fire-safe landscape:

 - | Relationship of residence and landscaped area to wild landscape including: